Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

 Adobe RGB is similar to sRGB, except it has a wider gamut.
 It makes it possible to recreate more vibrant colors without losing detail.

 Gamma controls allow you to adjust the monitor’s brightness, contrast, and color temperature.
-You can then fine-tune these settings to get the best results for your specific needs.
+You can then fine-tune these settings to get the best results for your needs.

-For example, you might prefer a bright display at night when you’re reading documents online, but you’d rather keep things dim during the day.
+For example, you might prefer a bright display at night when reading documents online, but you’d rather keep things dim during the day.
 In this case, you could lower the gamma value to save battery life.

 VESA mounting system